scottspace/scottspace.github.io/_posts/2020-05-24-ultimate-speedreader.md

 Bert represents its “thought” for each layer as….
 32 floating point numbers.
 A word in memory.
-If you stack all these up--which we can do, we’re folding tensors--we get 768 numbers (24*32).
+If you stack all these up--which we can do, we’re just folding tensors--we get 768 numbers (24*32).

 So now Bert wants to reason with 768-dimensional tensors.
 How do we